tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 For the commands further down this section we set some environment variables first:
 - `NAMESPACE`: The namespace the Pod you want to inspects is running in.
-- `DEPLOYMENT_NAME`: The name of the deployment responsible for spawning the Pod you want to inspect within the prementioned namespace.
+- `DEPLOYMENT_NAME`: The name of the deployment responsible for spawning the Pod you want to inspect within the pre-mentioned namespace.
-- `POD_NAME`: The name of the Pod you want to inspect within the prementioned namespace.
+- `POD_NAME`: The name of the Pod you want to inspect within the pre-mentioned namespace.
 - `EPH_CONTAINER_NAME`: Chose the name for the container, "debugging" seem obvious.
 - `DEBUG_IMAGE`: The image you want to make use of for debugging purposes.